Carl Gustav Jung

 During roughly this same period Jung was developing a theory of personality that he had first addressed toward the end of his relationship with Freud as he tried to understand why their differences had become so intense and irreconcilable.
-In 1920 this program of research resulted in the publication of his book, Psychological Types, which still stands as one of the first systematic attempts ad a theory of personality, and the inspiration for one of the most widely used personality tests, the Meyer/Briggs type index.
+In 1921 this program of research resulted in the publication of his book, Psychological Types, which still stands as one of the first systematic attempts at a theory of personality, and the inspiration for one of the most widely used personality tests, the Meyer-Briggs Type Index.
 In addition to the development of the typology and the method of active imagination, this period saw the development of the central elements of Jung’s understanding of the unconscious, the theory of the collective unconscious, and its contents, the archetypes (for a fuller discussion of these aspects of Jung’s system of psychology see the essay What is Analytical Psychology?)

 Through the 1920s Jung devoted himself to a deeper investigation of the collective unconscious, both by way of his clinical practice in Zurich, and through extensive travels in North America, Africa and Asia.
 His publications during this period reflect his interest in the spiritual dimensions of human experience, which he had maintained from his early association with Freud, formed a central aspect of psychological heath.
 A religious orientation was, in Jung’s view, intrinsic to the human psyche, regardless of the precise form that it took, and attending to that aspect of one’s life was essential not only to well being, but to growth towards the wholeness of life, which Jung referred to as individuation.